Magisk-Modules-Repo/mtd-ndk/README.md

 * [Donate](https://www.paypal.me/osm0sis)

 ### Description
-An installer to push my own static Android ARM build of the mtd-utils binaries (flash_erase, nanddump, nandwrite) to /system/xbin/.
+An installer to push my own static Android arm/arm64 build of the mtd-utils binaries (flash_erase, flash_lock, flash_unlock, nanddump, nandwrite) to /system/xbin/.
 Detects and supports SuperSU/Magisk systemless installs.
 Can then be used from Terminal while booted.